-In her latest memoir, “Melania,” Melania Trump, the former First Lady, directly tackles the persistent rumors surrounding her son Barron’s speculated autism.
+In her recently released memoir, “Melania,” Melania Trump, the former First Lady, directly tackles the persistent rumors surrounding her son Barron’s speculated autism.

 The speculation drew an immediate negative response, as many believed it was inappropriate to discuss a 10-year-old’s health publicly.
 Accusations were made against O’Donnell for exploiting Barron to indirectly target his father, Donald Trump, with whom she had a public disagreement.
 O’Donnell later clarified that her intention was to raise awareness about autism, drawing from her personal experience with her daughter’s recent diagnosis, not to harm Barron.